It's never convenient when a child is sick, but as a babysitter, you can't avoid it forever.

 - Reduce physical contact to prevent getting sick.

-- Follow parental instructions (if babysitting).
+- Follow parents' instructions (if babysitting).

 1. Give sick children lots of love

 Love is one of the best cures.
 Show sick kids how much you care, give lots of reassurance and check on them often.

 Nurturing and TLC helps to reduce anxiety, and it makes little ones feel safe.
 Give a sick child lots of caring attention, and it can actually help them get better quicker (source).

 Read our article: How babysitters can nurture children and learn eight steps that help to bring out their best.